ChrisCummins/chriscummins.github.io/_posts/2014-11-21-starting-phd.md

 first students of the
 [CDT in Pervasive Parallelism](http://pervasiveparallelism.inf.ed.ac.uk/).
-This post consists of a brief account of my experience applying for and accepting the position, which may be of interest to anyone considering pursuing a PhD.
+This post consists of a brief account of my experience applying for and accepting the position as a PhD student.

 The CDT (College for Doctoral Training) that I have joined is a four year course that consists of a first year MSc by Research, followed by